 For this study ex-post facto research design was used, thus the investigator has no scope to manipulate the independent variables, as these have already occurred has been studied.
+For this study, Purposive sampling was used for the selection of District and Block.
+The number of Beneficiaries for each of the selected village was choosed by simple random sampling method.
 A sample size of 200 Beneficiaries with 40 Beneficiaries from each village was selected for the study.
-In Salem district Panamarathupatty block were purposively selected and it consists of 20 villages from this five villages viz., Kammalapatti, Kuralnatham, Nazhikkalpatti, Thumbalpatti and Vazhakkuttapatti were selected for the study.
-The number of Beneficiaries for each of the selected village was choosed by simple random sampling method.
-The village wise Beneficiaries' details for the study were furnished in Table 1.
+In Salem district Panamarathupatty block were purposively selected and it consists of 20 villages from this five villages viz., Kammalapatti, Kuralnatham, Nazhikkalpatti, Thumbalpatti and Vazhakkuttapatti were selected for the studyThe village wise Beneficiaries' details for the study were furnished in Table 1.